THE BACKGROUND

 YET ANOTHER MANUFACTURER

 In 2000, Westminster was bought out by a larger company and cancelled all custom casting.
 My remaining inventory was just about depleted when I found another excellent custom slip caster, Christine Montgomery’s Clay Connection in Jackson, CA. Although not as conveniently located as Westminster had been, Christine took the Jug to the next level of quality with her detailed painting and perfect color match, even on the olive green hat!
 Christine finished the remaining 03-1117-4s, started the UK-1117-5s (a numbered, limited edition sold exclusively from the United Kingdom) and went right into the 03-1117-6s.
-As of January, 2008, we have started producing our 7th batch of 500 jugs, model numbers 03-1117-7.
+She continued producing our 7th and 8th batch of jugs.

 THE COUNTERFEITS